h15200/notes/database.md

 THE MORE Acid compliant you make a NoSQL db, the less fast/flexible it will be.

+## key-value store

+The third type after Tables, Documents

+A Key-Value store are stored WITHOUT nesting (as opposed to NoSQL).
+Redis is a prime representative of a key-value system db.

+The data does NOT persist if there is a power outage.
+Sensitive or valuable data is not used in a key-value store.

 ## ACID compliance

 Properties of db transactions intended to guarantee validity event in the event of errors, power failures, etc..